Grammar Based Speaker Role Identification for Air Traffic Control Speech Recognition: Introduction

-In this paper, we hypothesize that instead of developing the ASR as a single task, ATCO and pilot ASR can be considered as two separate tasks~\cite{ruder2017overview}.
-Specifically, this paper investigates a multitask approach to train AMs to be integrated in ASR for ATCO and pilot.
-An obvious first step is to automatically split the ATC speech communications into two tasks (i.e. obtaining these speaker labels manually on a large dataset would be expensive and time consuming).
-A common approach is to use speaker diarization to classify the speakers in the audio~\cite{anguera2012speaker,park2021review}.
-Although the ATCO speech is often cleaner than the pilot (as the former communicates from a controlled acoustic environment), the speech recordings collected in ATCO$2$ project using Very High Frequency (VHF) receivers are noisy for both ATCO and pilot channels.
-In such a case, the speaker diarization system may fail to assign speaker labels (ATCO or pilot) accurately.
-Thus, a speaker diarization system cannot be easily deployed to obtain accurate speaker labels.
+In this paper, we hypothesize that introducing information about the speaker role during ASR training can help mitigate this variability.
+We consider the approach of training the acoustic model in the ASR to produce outputs for each speaker role--ATCO and pilot--separately.
+This is often called multitask learning in Deep Neural Networks parlance~\cite{ruder2017overview}.
+Specifically, this paper investigates a multitask approach to training AMs to be integrated into ASR for ATCO and pilot.
+The obvious first step is automatically splitting the ATC speech communication data into two speaker roles.
+However, obtaining speaker labels manually on a large dataset is expensive and time-consuming.
+A common approach is to diarize the audio~\cite{anguera2012speaker,park2021review} (see Section~\ref{sec:related-work-spk}).
+Although the ATCO speech is often cleaner (higher SNR value) than the pilot (as the former communicates from a controlled acoustic environment), the speech recordings collected in ATCO2 project using Very High Frequency (VHF) receivers\footnote{Blog related to setting up receivers \url{https://www.atco2.org/news/setting-up-vhf-receiver-for-air-traffic-communication}} are noisy for both ATCO and pilot channels~\cite{zuluaga2022atco2}.
+In such a case, a speaker diarization system may fail to assign speaker labels accurately.
+Thus, it is not advisable to rely fully on a pure acoustic-based system to obtain accurate speaker labels.

-The vital aspect in the air traffic management (ATM) environment is the communication between a controller and pilot.
-For the smooth travel of the aircraft this communication is well defined with a standard phraseology by ICAO~\cite{allclear}.
-Another approach to obtain the speaker class is through leveraging the `ICAO' grammar to classify an utterance as one of the classes on the text level.
-Once the speaker labels (ATCO and pilot) are available for the large data, AMs can be trained for both controllers and pilots through different approaches.
-In this study, we show that due to the poor acoustic conditions training a single AM by pooling all data does not provide the best performance for pilots even if the speech is constrained by grammar.
-To obtain better performance accuracy, AM should be trained separately for ATCO and pilot data or considered as different tasks by using a multitask approach.
+Another approach to obtain the speaker class is through leveraging the `ICAO' grammar to classify an utterance as one of the classes based on text.
+The ICAO grammar~\cite{allclear} is a well-defined, standard phraseology to ensure safe communication between a controller and pilot, which in turns assure smooth travel of the aircraft.
+Once the speaker role labels are available over a large database, AMs can be trained for both ATCOs and pilots with different approaches.
+In this study, we show that due to the poor acoustic conditions, training a single acoustic model (AM) by pooling all data can result in degradation of the ASR performance on pilot speech.
+To obtain better accuracy, AM should be trained separately for ATCO and pilot data, or considered as different tasks by using a multitask approach.